Innovation Studies Section

-The mission of the Innovation Studies Group is to understand and communicate the dynamics of emerging technologies and innovations that are relevant for societal problems.
+The Innovation Studies Section is a dynamic and international multidisciplinary research and teaching group that strives to understand and communicate the dynamics of emerging technologies and innovations that are relevant for addressing urgent societal issues.

-The Innovation Studies Group is a multidisciplinary research and teaching group with researchers from backgrounds like natural science, economics, social geography, political sciences, computational sciences, sociology, and philosophy.
+Researchers in the Innovation Studies Section have backgrounds including the natural sciences, economics, social geography, political sciences, computational sciences, sociology, and philosophy.